Ena Collymore-Woodstock

-Ena Collymore-Woodstock OD, MBE (born 10 September 1917) is a Jamaican barrister and magistrate who throughout her career broke many barriers for women.
-After being orphaned, she joined the Auxiliary Territorial Service and trained as a radar operator, serving in Belgium and Britain.
+Ena Collymore-Woodstock OD MBE (10 September 1917 – 2 December 2025) was a Jamaican barrister and magistrate who throughout her career broke many barriers for women.
+After being orphaned, she joined the Auxiliary Territorial Service and trained as a radar operator, becoming the first black woman to do so, serving in Belgium and Britain in World War II.
 When the war ended, she earned a law degree and returned to Jamaica to become the first woman Court Clerk, Crown Solicitor, and Resident Magistrate.
 When the Juvenile Courts were established in the country, she served as its chair from 1964 to 1967 and then as a Senior Resident Magistrate until her retirement in 1977.
 Post-retirement, she served as magistrate for the Turks and Caicos and Anguilla.
-For her contributions to the development of Jamaica, she was honored as a member of the Order of the British Empire and Jamaica's Order of Distinction.
+For her contributions to the development of Jamaica, she was honoured as a member of the Order of the British Empire and Jamaica's Order of Distinction.

 Early life

-Ena Joyce St. Clare Collymore was born in 1917 in Spanish Town, Jamaica, which at the time was one of the colonies of the British West Indies to Madeline Louise (née Anderson) and Frank Augustin Collymore.
-Her father was the stationmaster of the national railway and had lost an arm after falling from a train early in his career.
+Ena Joyce St. Clare Collymore was born in 1917 in Spanish Town, Jamaica, which at the time was one of the colonies of the British West Indies, to Madeline Louise (née Anderson) and Frank Augustin Collymore.
+Her father was a stationmaster for the national railway and had lost an arm after falling from a train early in his career.
 He died when Collymore was young and she and her three siblings relocated with their mother to Kingston, where her mother was employed as the postmistress of Vineyard Town.
 Her two older sisters left school in their teens to help with maintaining the family while Collymore, the third daughter, completed her primary schooling at Central Branch School and went to St. Hugh's High School.
 Her mother died soon after her graduation.